Buffalo eXtreme: 2023–2024: Inaugural season

 Tryouts for the newly named Buffalo eXtreme were announced in May 2023.
-Darren Fenn and Glen Smith co-own and operate XGen Elite Sports Complex in West Seneca, where the team plays its home games and gets its namesake.
+Darren Fenn owns and operates XGen Elite Sports Complex in West Seneca, where the team plays its home games and gets its namesake.
 Under Armour designed the team uniforms, accentuating the logo's red and black color scheme.

 Richard Jacob was named the team's head coach in August 2023.
 That same month, Bob Bateson was named associate head coach.
 Bateson previously coached under Jacob with the ABA's Buffalo Rapids, and later for The Park School of Buffalo where they won the 2018 New York State Class A championship.

 Javon McCrea was announced as the team's first signing in October 2023.
 He led the team in scoring during their inaugural game, a 98–96 home victory over the Rochester Kingz on November 4, 2023.
 McCrea was named White Division Player of the Week after scoring 28 points with 12 rebounds and 2 assists against the Syracuse Upstate Trojans on November 11, 2023.

 Marcus Feagin was named White Division Player of the Week after averaging 23 points with 24.5 rebounds and 3 assists against the Albany 518 Ballers on January 27, 2024, and the Bennington Martens on January 28, 2024.